cxn03651/write_xlsx/outlines_and_grouping.md

            | 1 |   A   |       |       |       |  ...
      +     | . |  ...  |  ...  |  ...  |  ...  |  ...

-Grouping in Excel::Writer::XLSX is achieved by setting the outline level via the `set_row()` and `set_column()` worksheet methods:
+Grouping in WriteXLSX is achieved by setting the outline level via the `set_row()` and `set_column()` worksheet methods:

     set_row(row, height, format, hidden, level, collapsed)